Insurable Interest in Commercial Property Insurance

 Your Insurer Will Not Pay More Than Your Insurable Interest in Property

-The term Insurable interest refers to a person's a financial investment or an economic stake in a piece of property.
+The term Insurable interest refers to a person's financial interest in insured property.
+It represents a person's financial investment or economic stake in the subject of insurance.
 The concept of insurable interest is fundamental to commercial property insurance.

-Property insurance is intended to make an insured "whole" for a loss, not to profit from it.
-If the law of insurable interest did not exist, people could use insurance policies as a money-making tool.
+Property insurance is intended to indemnify (compensate) an insured for a loss.
+It restores the insured to the financial position the insured was in before the loss occurred.
+If the doctrine of insurable interest did not exist, insureds could use their insurance policies to generate a profit.

 Interest of Lenders